ryanrthomas/SlapGame/README2.md

 ### Constructing our Targets

 Having our values for health, name, and hits is not the best way to contain our data, what happens when we switch characters?
-Lets fix that.
+Let's fix that.

 #### Warning Refactoring will break your code....
 But its okay.
 Don't be afraid to break things.